The Art and Science of distributing your film via Cinema on Demand and community screenings.

 INTERESTED?
 CONTACT ME

 I would love to help you.
 Please send me an email with a brief description of your film and best times and ways to reach you.
-I offer a 15 minute complementary introductory conversation to discuss rates and determine how and if I can be of help to you to your campaign.
+I offer a 15 minute complementary introductory conversation to discuss rates and determine how I can be of assistance to you and your film.